What is Medicare?

 Medicaid is a health care program financed by both the state and federal governments.
 Unlike Medicare, which is an entitlement, Medicaid is a form of

-welfare available only to impoverished persons having less that $1,000 in non-exempt assets.
+welfare available only to impoverished persons.

 How can I become eligible for Medicaid nursing home assistance?

 To be eligible for Medicaid nursing home assistance in Missouri, the applicant must be a U S citizen or resident alien, age 65 or older, or disabled or blind,

 a resident of the state for at least 30 days, have less than $2,000 in non-exempt assets, and require full time skilled nursing home care.

 Can I give away my assets to receive Medicaid benefits?

 When applying for Medicaid nursing home assistance, you must